Agnes (singer): 2005–2007: "Idol" and commercial success

 In March 2006, whilst touring in support of her debut album, she released her second single, "Stranded".
 Although it received positive critical reviews, the single did not gain commercial success and stalled in the singles chart at number twenty-seven.
 Despite this however, her first album continued to enjoy high sales success, selling over 90,000 copies in Sweden by the time it left the Top 60 Albums chart.

 On 22 August 2006, only eight months after her Idol win, Agnes's third single "Kick Back Relax" premiered on the TV-show "Sommarkrysset".
 The song, which would serve as the lead single from her second studio album, was released on 7 September and narrowly missed the top spot on the Swedish singles chart, peaking at number two.
 Her second album, Stronger was released on 11 October, less than a year after the release of her debut album.
 Like its predecessor, Stronger debuted at number one on the albums chart, and went on to sell over 50,000 copies in Sweden, with it later being certified platinum.
 One of the album's tracks, "Love Is All Around" has since been covered by numerous singers on three continents, the most notable being by Australian Idol alumni Ricki Lee Coulter, which peaked at number five in Australia and became one of that country's biggest hits in 2007.

 On 15 November 2006, Agnes released "Champion", the second single from Stronger, which peaked at number nineteen.
 In early 2007, she embarked on her second national.
-In December, she and her fellow Idol contestant Måns Zelmerlöw joined together for a huge Christmas campaign for clothing store MQ.
+In December, she and her fellow Idol contestant Måns Zelmerlöw joined for a huge Christmas campaign for clothing store MQ.
 In order to promote the company, they duetted on a cover of the Mariah Carey song "All I Want for Christmas Is You", which peaked at number three on the Swedish singles chart and was certified gold for the sale of 10,000 copies.